What the Changes in Season Mean to Real Estate

 When school lets out, families are heavily engaged in life without school: summer vacations, swim team and sports, camp, finding day care, etc. Warm days often mean weekends in the mountains, barbecues, and parties.
 Days are more scattered and unpredictable.

-During the summer months, our market slows, inventories drop, and the number of active buyers in the market decreases.
+During the summer months, our market slows, inventories drop RISE, and the number of active buyers in the market decreases.
 The market is still active and homes are sold every day, but the overall volume drops.
 In late August, as the summer comes to a close and kids go back to school, families settle back into their routines, and the market picks up for the fall season.

 The fall season lasts from late August through mid-November, barring a Colorado blizzard, which can shorten the season by a few weeks.
 The fall season is dynamic and fast-paced since it is shorter and has a more definite ending to it with the coming winter holidays, compared to the spring season that has a blurred ending as summer approaches.